Music Magpie UK will buy all your unwanted DVDs, CDs, games, and give you cash in return.

 Plus if you have either an iPhone or use an Android Smartphone, you can download the free App.
 This really does make things so much easier and much better than typing in 200 bar-codes by hand.

 After you have entered all the bar-code data you are then given a choice depending on the amount you have submitted.
 You can either arrange for collection by a courier, or you can post the parcels at the Post Office.

 With the Courier Service, you arrange a day for pick up and they come and collect for free.
 For sending through the Post Office you will be sent some Freepost labels or you can print off the labels and write the details on the box.

 The approximate amount of time it takes for MusicMagpie to receive the items and check them is three weeks.

 MusicMagpie only pays by cheque unless you have stated that you would like to receive an e-voucher, which you can spend at Marks & Spencer Online.
 If on the other hand, you don’t want the money then you can donate to one of the following charities:

 The Children’s Society

 Other Services Available

-There is a Freebies section which has free offers, competitions to enter, plus ways to make some extra cash online.
-One of the additional opportunities is to earn ‘Cash For Mobiles’, and this for me has proved invaluable because I have tried many times to see if any of my old mobile phones are worth anything and each time it has been a big fat zero.
+There is a Freebies section that has free offers, competitions to enter, plus ways to make some extra cash online.
+One of the additional opportunities is to earn ‘Cash For Mobiles’, and this for me has proved invaluable because I have tried many times to see if any of my old mobile phones are worth anything, and each time it has been a big fat zero.

 Neil – WFHW